V4Fire/Client/src/core/component/context/README.md

 methods that are described in the [[ComponentInterface]] interface.
 Also, for the correct working of the entire platform, V4Fire must redefine some properties and methods from the engine.
 But since these properties can be marked as read-only, i.e. we can’t do simple property override.
 To solve these problems, this module was created.
-It provides API to create a new context object whose properties can be overridden.
+It provides an API to create a new context object whose properties can be overridden.

 ## Functions